ShipaM/react-toast-popup-npm-package/README.md

 # React Toast Popup

-React Toast Popup is a simple and customizable toast notification component for React applications.
+React Study Toast Popup is a simple and customizable toast notification component for React applications.

 ## Installation